 HOW TO MODIFY ATTRIBUTES OF DEVICES ON ENTUITY NETWORK ANALYTICS (ENA)?

-This article is going to show you how to modify the attributes used to manage a device on Entuity Network Analytics in order to take better control of your network management.
+This article shows you how to modify Attributes to manage Devices on Entuity Network Analytics (ENA) during your network management.

-Here’s that device you are going to select it on the line ( the line shows in purple, just select but do not click the hyperlink) and select the modify option.
-This is currently using the hostname Ramsey ap and resolving it to an IP address for polling purposes.
+Here’s a device you are going to select on the line ( the line shows in purple, just select but do not click the hyperlink) and click the Modify option.
+This is currently using the Hostname Ramsey-ap and resolving it to an IP address for polling purposes.

 Tips for the Display Name